Howdy. We're open during all alert levels, operating remotely and our advisers are ready to help. Take care out there!

 To be eligible for the HomeStart Grant you must:

-To be eligible for a Welcome Home Loan you need to meet certain minimum criteria:
+To be eligible for a First Home Loan you need to meet certain minimum criteria:

-For more information and full eligibility criteria check out the Welcome Home Loan site.
+For more information and full eligibility criteria, jump over here.

 This is when being silly or forgetful with your money can come back to haunt you.
 Your home loan won’t be fully approved until the bank has seen your bank statements.
 Dishonoured direct debits or going into unarranged overdraft can make you look like a risky prospect and you could be declined.